 The Group primarily operates retail and food & beverage outlets across Malta.
 The retail industry as well as the catering industry is marked by strong and increasing competition and many of the Group's current and potential competitors may have longer operating histories, bigger name recognition, larger customer bases and greater financial and other resources than the companies within the Group.
-Thus, the principle risks faced by the Group are loss of market share as a result of other participants entering the market, obsolescence of inventories and negative developments in the economic environment including the pandemic, which has significantly disrupted the retail industry principally due to closure of retail outlets enforced by the government and social distancing measures introduced in an effort to curb the pandemic.
+Thus, the principle risks faced by the Group are loss of market share as a result of other participants entering the market, obsolescence of inventories and negative developments in the economic environment.